 Garlic Nutrition Facts

-Garlic contains numerous vital nutrients – flavonoids, oligosaccharides, alliin and allicin and also high levels of sulfur.
-Know here in detail, what is the nutritional value of garlic (7)
+Garlic contains numerous vital nutrients – flavonoids, oligosaccharidesi XA type of carbohydrate, which may also act as prebiotics and help boost digestive processes. , alliin and allicin and also high levels of sulfur.
+Let’s look at its nutritional value in detail (6).

 |Total Fat||0.5 g||2%|